Skip to Main Content

 Steps to a better marriage

 Relationships are never perfect.
 There will be ups and downs.
 Most marriages experience some strain when a child becomes ill.
-But, parents can take steps to maintain a strong relationship, even when their family is facing cancer.
+But, parents can take steps to maintain a strong relationship:

 For strong marriages, open and honest communication is key.
 Unresolved conflict and lack of intimacy (emotional or physical) cause additional stress on the family and limit the support that parents can provide one another.
 But something does not have to be “wrong” to seek help.
-Marriage and family counseling can be an important source of strength during childhood cancer.
+Marriage and family counseling can be an important source of strength.
 Psychologists and other mental health providers can provide practical skills and resources to help couples talk about feelings, address concerns, and cope during difficult times.